 Hence the phrase “If you want to go fast, go alone.
 If you want to go far, go together.”

 Leveraging my networks was a natural choice when I re-launched my consultancy, Mayvin Global.
 New opportunities and challenges faced by a new brand made it clear that connecting with others, who were aligned with my values, was critical to my success.

-My network has presented me with many wonderful opportunities such as sponsorships, new and exciting cultural projects, speaking and teaching opportunities.
-Opportunities are as abundant as your network, if you choose to leverage
+My network has presented me with many wonderful opportunities such as sponsorship, new and exciting cultural projects, speaking and teaching opportunities.
+Opportunities are as abundant as your network, if you choose to leverage them.

 How are you leveraging the value of your community partnerships across your network?